ryanflorence/jquery-rf-slideshow/README.md

-jquery.ui.slideshow
+jquery.rf.slideshow
 -------------------

 **Unreleased!** A fully supported version 1.0 is nigh, yeah, even at the doors.

-Built upon the jQuery UI library, jquery.ui.slideshow is a super flexible, low-level slideshow.
+Built upon the jQuery UI library, jquery.rf.slideshow is a super flexible, low-level slideshow.

 Code is pretty much done, docs and demos forthcoming.